zoldello/Gramene-Tree/README.md

 -   Highlight specific subtrees with a color (feature)

-- Make the spacing between leaf nodes event  (feature)
+- Make the spacing between leaf nodes even  (feature)

 - Make all paths straights rather than curvy as they are now  (feature)